abhishekneema8/Human-Activity-Recognition/README.md

 - HAR_DEEP_Learning.ipynb contains the part where  the deep learning models applied to dataset.

-I have also written a blog on this problem and it is [available here] (https://medium.com/@abhishekneema8/human-activity-recognition-1baf180f8eaa).
+I have also written a blog regarding this problem on [medium](https://medium.com/@abhishekneema8/human-activity-recognition-1baf180f8eaa).